1980s Amusement Arcade George Wilson Photography British Culture Archive

 Newport

-George “I joined the Documentary Photography course in Newport as a mature student, having previously worked for over twenty years in various fields.
-Photography had always been an interest of mine, and when the opportunity arose, I applied to the course.
+George: “I joined the Documentary Photography course in Newport as a mature student, having worked for over twenty years in various fields.
+Photography had always interested me, and when the opportunity arose, I applied to the course.
 I was fortunate enough to be accepted.”

 Cain's Amusement Arcade.
 Herne Bay, 1980s.